I’m the biggest hypocrite of 2015.

 How come I’m not as disgusted with them as I am with Vic and A$AP?
 Is a dope beat all it takes for me to forget my morals?
 Why aren’t I hitting Action and Paak with a scathing gif?
 How can I sit here and bump “Already” when the subject matter is essentially the same thing that makes me delete A.L.L.A from my iTunes?
 Should I stop listening?
 Should I stop supporting them?
 Maybe.
 Will I?
 Hell no.

 "Suede" has too much bounce and Venice is one of my favorite albums in years.
 Hand to god, Anderson is one of the best artists around right now, nobody is making music like him, and I need Fuck That’s Delicious in my life.
-It’s easy to hop on my high horse when I don’t like an artist - even without the Rita Ora line it wouldn't have been too hard for me to forget about ASAP’s album and claim some sort or moral superiority - but it’s really hard to do the same with artists who I genuinely love.
+It’s easy to hop on my high horse when I don’t like an artist - even without the Rita Ora line it wouldn't have been too hard for me to forget about ASAP’s album and claim some sort of moral superiority—but it’s really hard to do the same with artists who I genuinely love.

-It was my hope than in writing this I would find a balance, a solution to the problem, but if anything I’m just more confused.
+It was my hope that in writing this article I would find a balance, a solution to the problem, but if anything I’m just more confused.
 I don’t know how I can spend 500 words criticizing Vic Mensa and Rocky’s mouth, then turn around and write an article about how amazing Anderson is, how much I love Bronson, or why I hit repeat on some rappers using the same subject matter I can't wait to skip on others.
-It's tempting to try to find some sort of standard rule - saying X is bad, saying Y is ok - but music and art don't really work like that.
+It's tempting to try to find some sort of standard rule—saying X is bad, saying Y is ok—but music and art don't really work like that.
 It's constantly changing alongside the world we live in, we're constantly changing personally.
 Maybe there isn't a "worse," a "better."
 Maybe context and intention matter.
 Maybe I have my lines and you have yours.

 I'm the biggest hypocrite of 2015, but I’m not the only one.